matigastirami/matigastirami/README.md

 📖 Also, I love taking some time to read some books; being economics and finances my favorite categories.

 # 🎓 Next Steps in my career
 🪜 As a believer of "Keep on learning" philosophy, I'm planning to continue doing 3D courses to reinforce that knowledge and try to create a little indie game.
-Also, I deeply desire to start learning about Blockchain development, but I prefer going step by step as free personal time is not infinite, and the university demands lot of my time.
 Finally, I would like to get into AI development world.

 # Personal Projects
 * [core-backend](https://github.com/matigastirami/core-backend): This project is intended to be an SSO server for future projects I'm planning.